-It’s hard to express just how important reading Capoeira books and articles is.
+It’s hard to express just how important reading Capoeira books is.
 It’s not enough to just watch people on youtube.
 You need to educate yourself as well.
 Here are some of my favorite Capoeira books.
 There are many others not available online or at books stores near you, but ask fellow capoeiristas to borrow a copy.
 Request these books be made in digital format.
 Books are meant to spread education to the public so look at some of the ones below.
-Pick one out and start reading!
+I suggest starting from the top and working your way down, but feel free to pick any book that catches your eye.

 One of the most widely distributed Capoeira books out there!
 The little Capoeira book is a great introduction for anyone interested in the art.
 This book does a great job at breaking down some of the fundamentals of Capoeira.
 Again, this book is very beginner friendly and meant to be a guide to start learning the art of Capoeira.